 Renamed a Discipline within the Faculty of Economics and Business (now the University of Sydney Business School), Accounting is regarded as an established leader in teaching and research, as well as having an outstanding international reputation in research, learning, development of resources, and journal publishing, including the leading journals; Abacus and Australian Accounting Review.

 The Discipline works in close cooperation with industry, commerce and the accounting profession.
-Graduates and staff have served continuously on the committees of the Australian Professional Bodies, CPA Australia (and its predecessors) and the ICAA.
+Graduates and staff have served continuously on the committees of the Australian Professional Bodies, CPA Australia (and its predecessors) and Chartered Accountants Australia and New Zealand (CAANZ) (formerly the ICAA).
 Ten Discipline staff are Fellows in one or the other of the professional accountancy bodies.

 Our graduates in Accounting have distinguished themselves in the profession as senior partners in major international accounting firms and Australian second-tier firms; in executive positions in national and international commerce, industry, arts organisations and public sector trading enterprises; as senior officers in Federal and State government agencies; and as leading nationally and internationally recognised academics.